-- ME-590 Practicum in Music Education and Autism 1 (3 credits)
+- ME-590 Research to Practice in Music Education and Autism 1 (3 credits)

-- ME-595 Practicum in Music Education and Autism 2 (3 credits)
+- ME-595 Research to Practice in Music Education and Autism 2 (3 credits)

 - ME-560 Introduction to Autism Spectrum Disorders (3 credits)

-- ME-570 Special Needs and the Gifted Child (3 credits)
+- ME-570 Special Education Foundations and Practices (3 credits)